melexis-fir/mlx90641-driver-py/README.md

 MLX90641 is a thermal camera (16x12 pixels) using Far InfraRed radiation from objects to measure the object temperature.
 https://www.melexis.com/mlx90641
-This python driver interfaces the MLX90641 and aims to facilitate the interfacing for prototyping applications.
+This python driver interfaces the MLX90641 and aims to facilitate rapid prototyping.

 Currently this driver supports 3 type of interfaces:
 - EVB90640-41 ==> https://www.melexis.com/en/product/EVB90640-41/